Hiring a Car in Colombia: Complete Road Trip Guide

 Where to pick up your rental car in Colombia

-For the widest choice and easiest logistics, many visitors pick up at major airports.
-Bogotá El Dorado (BOG) is the main gateway for international arrivals and often the most convenient starting point for inland routes.
-Other useful airport pick-up points include Medellín, Cartagena, Cali, Pereira, and Santa Marta depending on your itinerary.
+For the widest choice of vehicles and the simplest arrival process, many travellers collect their rental car at a major airport.
+Bogotá El Dorado International Airport (BOG) is the main gateway and a useful starting point for inland routes.
+Other convenient pick-up locations include Medellín, Cartagena, Cali, Pereira, Armenia and Santa Marta.

-Car type: Small economy cars are often around $30 to $65 USD per day in major cities, while compact SUVs and mid-size vehicles are typically $50 to $100 USD per day.
-Larger SUVs and higher-spec vehicles can cost more, especially during busy travel periods.
+Car type: Small economy cars are often around $30 to $65 USD per day in major cities, while compact SUVs and mid-size vehicles are commonly around $50 to $100 USD per day.
+Larger SUVs, premium vehicles and automatic cars can cost more, particularly during busy travel periods.

-Seasonal variations: Prices usually rise during holiday periods, Christmas and New Year, Easter, and busy domestic travel weekends.
-Booking early often improves both price and availability, especially at airports.
+Seasonal variations: Prices can rise during Christmas and New Year, Easter, public holidays, school breaks and busy domestic travel weekends.
+Booking early usually improves both price and vehicle availability.

-Location costs: Rentals from major airports such as Bogotá El Dorado Airport can be slightly more expensive because of airport fees, but they usually offer the widest range of vehicles and the easiest start to a trip.
-Downtown city branches can sometimes be cheaper, though opening hours may be more limited.
+Location costs: Airport rentals, especially at Bogotá El Dorado, may include airport fees, but they usually offer the broadest choice and easiest logistics.
+Downtown branches can sometimes be cheaper, although opening hours and vehicle availability may be more limited.

-Rental duration: Multi-day and weekly rentals often provide better value than short one-day bookings.
-If you are planning a regional road trip, compare daily and weekly totals rather than focusing only on the headline daily rate.
+Rental duration: Weekly rentals can offer better value than one or two-day bookings.
+If you are planning a regional road trip, compare the full rental cost, deposit, insurance and one-way fees rather than focusing only on the daily headline price.

 Insurance and deposits: what to expect

-Colombia rentals commonly include basic cover, with optional upgrades that reduce your excess.
-The key is understanding what is covered, what is excluded, and how much deposit will be blocked on your card.
+Colombia car rentals commonly include basic cover, with optional upgrades that reduce your excess or add protection for specific risks.
+Before you drive away, check what is included, what is excluded, and how much deposit will be blocked on your card.

-Always take clear photos or a short video at pick-up and return, including wheels, glass, bodywork, and the interior.
-Keep any fuel receipt if you top up close to drop-off.
+Take clear photos or a short video at pick-up and return, including wheels, tyres, glass, bodywork, lights, interior and fuel level.
+Keep any fuel receipt if you refill close to drop-off.

 Tolls and fuel in Colombia

-Toll roads (peajes) are common on major intercity routes, especially between larger cities.
-Many are paid at toll booths, and some roads support electronic toll payment systems such as Colpass.
-Ask your rental provider whether your car has a tag and how toll charges are billed.
+Toll roads, known as peajes, are common on many intercity routes.
+Most tolls are paid at booths, and some roads may support electronic toll payment systems such as Colpass.
+Ask your rental provider whether the car has a toll tag and how toll charges, admin fees or unpaid tolls are billed.

 Driving tips in Colombia